RobLowe1992/angular-review/readme.md

   </html>
 ```

 Next, we'll add in the Angular codebase from a CDN, and then add a `module` to the `angular` object.
-If it seems odd that there is an `angular` object, think back to `jQuery`/`$`: it's the same idea of a library/framework being encapsulated in a single, imported object.
+If it seems odd that there is an `angular` object.
+Think back to `jQuery`/`$`.
+It's the same idea of a library/framework being encapsulated in a single, imported object.

 > in app.js: